Contact Us

 Alternative Sanitation Systems

 At the present time, if you are away from a County sewer line, you can install a cesspool or septic tank system depending on your properties location.
-Your typical systems are anaerobic, which means that they use bacteria that do not use oxygen to break down the solid waste.
-There are systems that pump air into those solids and uses bacteria that live on oxygen.
-If you decide to go with a cesspool or septic tank system, we recommend an aerobic system so you have much fewer problems with waste backing up.
-You can contact us for info regarding aerobic systems that work with traditional septic systems.
 You can also choose to use composting toilets with a gray water processing system so you can re-use your processed gray water.
 This costs more than a cesspool or septic tank system, and generally can be put in place when you are building new, because of the need to separate your brown water from gray water plumbing.
 Hawaii code states that if you are close to a county sewer system, then you must hook into that system.
 We are not 100% opposed to that concept so long as there is motivation for people to use new toilets that are pressurized and use much less water, and so long as folks can legally exercise the option to use safe, alternative systems like the ones we recommend.
 Our system does not put any additional strain whatsoever on the counties sewage system, which is a good thing.
 It also allows people to use processed “gray water” for watering lawn and plants.
 With a composting toilet system, the state wastewater division gets involved because of the necessary “gray water” processing system that treats your gray water.
 (Gray water is waste water that originates from your showers and sinks).
-It will cost quite a bit of money (about $3500.) to build a gray water processing system that will pass State Wastewater’s inspection.
+It will cost quite a bit of money (about $4500.) to build a gray water processing system that will pass State Wastewater’s inspection.
 A gray water plan is required from a licensed wastewater engineering Co.
 Gray water can be used to water your trees and lawn.
 We think it would be great if people would utilize this system.
 There would be less stress and strain on the county sewage system, and less spillage during severe rainstorms.
 That is a good thing.

 The Composting Toilet